 - 2 Tablespoons meringue powder

 - ¼ cup water

 - black food coloring or color of your choice

 - Combine powdered sugar and meringue powder in a medium bowl.
 Add ¼ cup water, 1 Tablespoon at a time.
-You may not need the full ¼ cup -- keep in mind you want your eyeballs to retain their shape; they will naturally flatten as they rest, so you don't want to add too much water to make the icing runny.
+You may not need the full ¼ cup: keep in mind you want your eyeballs to retain their shape; they will naturally flatten as they rest, so you don't want to add too much water to make the icing runny.
 Stir until the icing is smooth and fully combined.

 - Transfer ⅓ of the icing to a small bowl.
 Add 5-6 drops of black food coloring (or color of your choice) to create your pupils.
 Stir until combined.

-- Transfer both bowls of icing into piping bags.
-It's easiest to stand the bag in a tall cup and pour the icing in.
+- Transfer both bowls of icing into separate piping bags.

-- Cut the tip of the icing bag to your desired size.
-Starting with the white icing, create small circles for eyeballs on the prepared parchment paper.
-Make them as big or small as you like, and remember that irregular shapes work great as well!
+- Starting with the white icing, create small dots for eyes on the prepared parchment paper.
+Make them as big or small as you like, and remember that irregular shapes and sizes work well here!

 - Once the whites have set a little bit, repeat with the black icing, adding pupils to each eyeball.
-Vary sizes as you like!
+Vary sizes and placement as you like!

 - Let sit at room temperature for 12-24 hours until the eyeballs are firmed.
 Larger eyeballs may take more time to set.
 Remove from the parchment paper and use to decorate your favorite treats!